pineapplemachine/PyDwarf/docs/scripts.md

 #### Arguments:

 * **permit_entities:** For relevant object types such as reactions, buildings, and items, if permit_entities is specified then tokens are added to those entities to permit the added object.
+If this is the string "\*", then all entities will be permitted.

 * **type:** Specifies the object type.